The benefits of becoming a self-employed estate planner

 What are soft skills?

-These soft skills or life skills are facets of you as a person that you will have developed over the years of work and simply being alive.
+Soft skills, or life skills, are facets of you as a person that you will have developed over the years of work and simply being alive.
 They are usually attributes that have been developed through interactions with people in a customer service or personal capacity.

-What these skills give you is the ability to tackle any number of career paths, because they are coveted skills that cover your ability to interact successfully and professionally with other people - useful in pretty much any job.
+What these skills give you is the ability to tackle any number of career paths, because they are coveted skills that cover your ability to interact successfully and professionally with other people - useful in pretty much any job, but particularly in estate planning.

 These social and conversational attributes aren’t the only skills classed as transferable.